tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Spend a recovery to coat your weapon or the weapon of an ally next to you with a deadly toxin.
 Roll your recovery dice but don’t heal.
 The next attack using that weapon that hits deals ongoing poison damage equal to the recovery roll, and half that much ongoing poison damage on a miss.

 **Quirk:** Licks blood off weapons after use.

 ---

+#### Chalice of Chromatic Metals

+Quick Action

+Spend a recovery to take an extra standard action this turn.

+**Quirk:** Dislikes cities.

+---